 About The Tiger Kingdom

-There are several places in Thailand to visit tigers.
-Some say they work on conservation or rehabilitation of tigers to be introduced back into the wild.
-Others like the Tiger Kingdom in Chiang Mai are set up to breed tigers for captive conservation.
+There are several places in Thailand where you can visit tigers.
+Some of these places work on the conservation or rehabilitation of tigers to be introduced back into the wild.
+Others, like the Tiger Kingdom in Chiang Mai, are set up to breed tigers for captive conservation.

-There are about 30 tigers at the Tiger Kingdom in Chiang Mai all bred from captivity.
-They have another facility in Phuket.
-Tourists can go to both to interact, take photos and even bottle feed tigers.
+There are about 30 tigers at the Tiger Kingdom in Chiang Mai, all bred from captivity.
+They also have another facility in Phuket.
+Tourists can visit both to interact, take photos, and even bottle-feed tigers.

-Compared to the tiger temple near Bangkok Chiang Mai's Tiger Kingdom has a better reputation.
-However wildlife conservationists condone such places as inherently cruel.
-Drugging tigers to make them docile are common accusations.
+Compared to the Tiger Temple near Bangkok, Chiang Mai's Tiger Kingdom has a better reputation.
+However, wildlife conservationists condone such places as inherently cruel.
+Common accusations include drugging tigers to make them docile.

 You can read my own thoughts on the Tiger Kingdom and Karen Long-necks here.
-Meanwhile it will be up to you on deciding whether to visit or not.
+Meanwhile, it will be up to you to decide whether to visit or not.

 Did you know?